USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/dol/dol.rst

 **************************************************************************************
 (:mod:`gdt.missions.fermi.gbm.localization.dol`)

-The ``dol`` package provides modules capable of creating the same legacy ground localizations that are produced by the GBM Science Team.
+The ``dol`` provides modules capable of creating the same legacy ground localizations that are produced by the GBM Science Team.
 These python modules exactly replicate the operations of the original Fortran code.